muschellij2/rscopus/README.md

          title = `dc:title`,
          description = `dc:description`)
 head(res[, c("title", "journal", "description")])
 #>                                                                                                                          title
+#> 1          “The doctor said formula would help me”: Health sector influences on use of infant formula in peri-urban Lima, Peru
+#> 2 Relationship of White Matter Lesions with Intracerebral Hemorrhage Expansion and Functional Outcome: MISTIE II and CLEAR III
+#> 3                                             An improved algorithm of white matter hyperintensity detection in elderly adults
+#> 4                                                                                  Recommendations for Processing Head CT Data
+#> 5                          crsra: A learning analytics tool for understanding student behaviour in massive open online courses
-#> 1                                                                                            Neuroconductor: An R platform for medical imaging analysis
+#> 6                                                                   Neuroconductor: An R platform for medical imaging analysis
-#> 2                                         MIMoSA: An Approach to automatically segment T2 hyperintense and T1 hypointense lesions in multiple sclerosis
-#> 3                                  Objective Evaluation of Multiple Sclerosis Lesion Segmentation using a Data Management and Processing Infrastructure
-#> 4                                                  MIMoSA: An Automated Method for Intermodal Segmentation Analysis of Multiple Sclerosis Brain Lesions
-#> 5 Radiomic subtyping improves disease stratification beyond key molecular, clinical, and standard imaging characteristics in patients with glioblastoma
-#> 6              Feasibility of Coping Effectiveness Training for Caregivers of Children with Autism Spectrum Disorder: a Genetic Counseling Intervention
-#>                                                                                                                                journal
-#> 1                                                                                                                        Biostatistics
-#> 2 Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)
-#> 3                                                                                                                   Scientific Reports
-#> 4                                                                                                              Journal of Neuroimaging
-#> 5                                                                                                                       Neuro-Oncology
-#> 6                                                                                                        Journal of Genetic Counseling
-#>        description
+#>                         journal description
-#> 1          Article
+#> 1   Social Science and Medicine     Article
-#> 2 Conference Paper
+#> 2            Neurocritical Care     Article
-#> 3          Article
+#> 3          NeuroImage: Clinical     Article
-#> 4          Article
+#> 4 Frontiers in Neuroinformatics     Article
-#> 5          Article
+#> 5 Journal of Learning Analytics     Article
-#> 6          Article
+#> 6                 Biostatistics     Article
 ```

 ## Using an Institution Token